 The performance component is calculated daily on a year-to-date basis by reference to a proration of the per annum hurdle as of the date of calculation.
 Any resulting performance component as of a given date is deducted from the Company's published NAV per share for such date.
 At each interim balance sheet date, the Company considers the estimated performance component that is probable to be due as of the end of the current calendar year in assessing whether the calculated performance component as of the interim balance sheet date meets the threshold for recognition in accordance with GAAP in the Company's consolidated financial statements.
 The ultimate amount of the performance component as of the end of the current calendar year, if any, may be more or less than the amount recognized by the Company as of any interim date and will depend on a variety of factors, including but not limited to, the performance of the Company's investments, interest rates, capital raise and redemptions.

-The fixed component earned by RREEF America is shown below.
+The advisory fees earned by RREEF America are shown below.

-Three Months E Inded I March 31,
+Three Months Ended March 31

-2024 2023
+2025 2024

-Fixed component \$ 648 \$ 868
+Fixed component \$ 591 \$

 Performance component

-\$ 648 \$ 868
+Φ 501 Φ.

 Expense Reimbursements